VaishnaviSh14/JDBC--Java-Database-Connectivity/README.md

 +++++++++++++++++++++++++++

 Formats of Date in MySQL :: YYYY-MM-DD

 Formats of Date in Oracle :: DD-MM-YY

-While writing the program, we expect the date information from the user as per there timezone,so while writing the code we can write by keeping particular database in mind, so we following the conversion format to store the date information in database.
+While writing the program, we expect the date information from the user as per there timezone,so while writing the code we can write by keeping particular database in mind, so we following the conversion format tostore the date information in database.

 EndUser(Input) --SimpleDateFormat(parse)------> java.util.Date ------->

 java.sql.Date

 |-> use